John Franklin Bardin: Biography

-In New York, he began working in 1944 for the ad agency Edwin Bird Wilson, Inc., and from 1946 to 1948 completed the three novels for which he would be best known: The Deadly Percheron, The Last of Philip Banter, and Devil Take the Blue-Tail Fly, published over the course of 18 months, though that last not in the United States until the 1960s.
+In New York, he began working for the ad agency Edwin Bird Wilson, Inc. in 1944, and from 1946 to 1948, completed the three novels for which he would be best known: The Deadly Percheron, The Last of Philip Banter, and Devil Take the Blue-Tail Fly, published over the course of 18 months, though that last was not published in the United States until the 1960s.
 Bardin would eventually write 10 novels over the course of his lifetime.
 His magazine articles include "The Disadvantages of Respectability", a review of the book Father of the Man: How Your Child Gets His Personality, by W. Allison Davis and Robert J. Havighurst, in The Nation, May 3, 1947.

 After gradually rising to become vice president and director of Edwin Bird Wilson, Bardin left that agency in 1963.
-Two years earlier he had begun teaching creative writing and advertising at the New School for Social Research, which he would continue to do through 1966.
+Two years earlier, he had begun teaching creative writing and advertising at the New School for Social Research, which he would continue to do through 1966.
 That year he worked as associate publicity director for the United Negro College Fund, and from 1967 to 1968, he wrote for the United Jewish Appeal of Greater New York.
 Turning to magazines, he then served as an editor at Coronet through 1972.

 For the next two years at least, Bardin lived in Chicago, Illinois, where he served as managing editor of the American Medical Association magazine Today's Health through 1973; and through 1974 originated, and served as managing editor of, two American Bar Association Press magazines, Learning and the Law and Barrister.
 While his official site states he returned to New York in 1974, one source places him in Chicago still in 1978.